It’s possible to make money collecting retro or vintage computers and gadgets that are no longer available.

 Many older models are now considered collectables and are worth a considerable amount of money.
 Collecting vintage technology is now one of the fastest-growing niches for collectible enthusiasts.
 And, as technology evolves and new models replace existing ones, more and more items become retro and later vintage.

 Collectors themselves are fascinated by older technology and track down items that are rare.
 As these items are no longer being manufactured or sold in the traditional way, they can be difficult to come by.
 Certain items may have been causally thrown away by their former owners when they either stopped working or were naturally replaced, as a result of this there is now a finite number of these collectables still in existence.

 Even models that were not considered a commercial success when they were released are being sold for a surprising amount now – their notoriety has almost made them special!

-Even failed old models are being sold for a surprising amount now.
-So if you think you have a battered old Amstrad or Betamax in the attic, get it out, dust it off and make some money out of it!
+If you think you have a battered old Amstrad or Betamax in the attic, consider getting it out, dusting it off and seeing what is may be worth today.

 - Why would anyone want an old computer or console?

 - What computers and consoles are people looking for?

 - Where can I get my hands on a vintage computer/console?